 A $20 check or money order made out to AARP for AARP card holders, or a $25 check for non -AARP members to be paid at the Circulation Desk.
 You must have your New York State Drivers License with you on the day of class.
 Enrollment is limited to 33 participants and is first-come, first-served.
 Please

 Note: CLASS STARTS PROMPTLY AT 9:15 A.M.
 LATE COMERS WILL NOT BE ADMITTED.

 There will be a 30 min. lunch break; a bag lunch is suggested.
 Register at the Circulation Desk.

 DEFENSIVE DRIVING COURSE (EIA153)

 Registration forms for this course are available at the Circulation Desk.
 Bring a bag lunch.
-A non-refundable $35 check or money order made out to the Empire Safety Council paid at the Circulation Desk prior to the course date.
+A non-refundable $40 check or money order made out to the All Suffolk Auto School to be paid at the Circulation Desk prior to the course date.

 Blood Pressure Screening, scheduled on the fourth Tuesday of each month.

 Tuesday, March 28 from 10 a.m. – 12 p.m.